rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 # Business Problem
 * The current Jenkins platform
-	* a lot of maintaince and engineer
+	* a lot of maintaince and engineer engagment time
+	* produces serveral support requests per day (including #jenkins-smes, SO, Jira tickets)
+ - The current CI
 # Business Outcome
 # Users and Customers